 What happens in the event of a no-deal Brexit?

-In the event of Britain exiting the EU without a withdrawal agreement in place (exit date is currently set for 29 March 2019), the UK Government has announced that free movement will end.
-However, the Government has also confirmed that temporary transitional arrangements will apply from 30 March 2019 to provide some continuity for EU citizens in the UK.
+In the event of Britain exiting the EU without a withdrawal agreement in place, the UK Government has announced that free movement will end.
+However, the Government has also confirmed that temporary transitional arrangements will apply from the date of a no-deal exit, to provide continuity for EU citizens in the UK.
 The transition period will be in place until 31 December 2020.
-The Home Office has advised EU nationals to ensure that they have six months’ validity on their passports before travelling after 29 March, should there be a no-deal Brexit.
+The Home Office has advised EU nationals to ensure that they have six months’ validity on their passports before travelling in future, should there be a no-deal Brexit.

 What will happen with EU funded projects?